kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 The deploy component is using the model and starts a deployment to AI Platform.

 ## Build and push component images
-In order to use the components later on in our pipelines, we have to build and then push the image to a Docker registry.
-In this example, we are using the
+In order to use the components later on in our pipelines,you have to build and then push the image to a Docker registry.
+In this example, you are using the
 [Google Container Registry](https://cloud.google.com/container-registry/), it is possible to use any other docker registry.

-Each component has its dedicated build script `build_image.sh`, please open this file for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.
+Each component has its dedicated build script `build_image.sh`, open this file for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.

 The build scripts are located in each component folder: